Zombispormedio/smart-town-dbservice/README.md

 # smart-town-dbservice
+## Data Store Layer
-HTTP Server with Go.
-MongoDB service.
+HTTP Server in Go using MongoDB for Smart Town